 The goal of post-quantum cryptography is to develop cryptographic systems that are secure against both quantum and classical computers and can interoperate with existing communications protocols and networks.

 The question of when a large-scale quantum computer will be built is a complicated one.
 At the moment, estimates put the arrival of "meaningful" (at least in this sense) quantum computers at around 2030 or soon after.

 What is going on with Post-Quantum Cryptography at the moment?

 The primary thing taking place right now is the NIST Post-Quantum Competition, which is coming to the end of its "final" stage.
 We say "final" as there are already plans to have another stage looking at signature algorithms.
-It is expected that when all the stages are complete, there will be a set of new NIST standards describing algorithms which will continue to be robust when quantum computers become available.
+It is expected that when all the stages are complete, there will be a set of new NIST standards describing algorithms which will continue to be secure when quantum computers become available.

 When will the initial standards from the Post-Quantum Cryptography (PQC) Competition be published?

 NIST has stated that the new standards will be released in 2024.
 There is also a signature standard available now, SP 800-208, which provides parameters for use with XMSS and LMS.
 SP 800-208 should really be looked at as a stopgap as both XMSS and LMS are regarded as complex to make use of safely.
 In order to start looking into post-quantum cryptography, the NIST standardization process is the recommended path.